narkisr/tmx/README.md

 # Intro

-A simple tmux session launcher
+A simple tmux session launcher, this tool is working but is still in Alpha state.

 ## Usage